 Just when was it did the world’s most soft and cuddly pop-culture icons first become popular for having anything to do with the ability to totally kick your ass?
 Did it start with the Powder Puff Girls, or was it the lovable Pikachu that convinced our youth that to be truly adorable one also had to be downright dangerous?

-Certain, it was believable.
+Certainly, it was believable.
 Nothing was ever as it seemed and everything flawed, so why not a new era of care bears with sharp teeth, or “sugar, spice, and everything nice” torching you with a flame thrower?
 But, what about ice cream?
-Surely nothing could be so beautifully pristine and innocent than soft serve ice cream, with its delicately performed vertical swirl ascending ever so perfectly all the way up to its capped pinnacled frosty point.
+Surely, nothing could be so beautifully pristine and more innocent than soft serve ice cream, with its delicately performed vertical swirl ascending ever so perfectly all the way up to its capped pinnacled frosty point.

 Where is the danger in soft serve ice cream you ask?

 After choosing your favorite flavor, take your time at the machine, with a bit of practice, over time almost anyone could master the power of the sacred swirl.
 Nothing ominous about it, right?